Reproducing topological properties with quasi-Majorana states: Distinctive signatures of a topological phase

 \co{A quantized zero-bias peak is a Majorana signature, but can also be caused by quasi-Majoranas.} We also suggest an alternative approach relying on local conductance measurements that allows to distinguish topological Majorana states from quasi-Majorana states.
 According to Eq.~\eqref{eq:main_total_approx_for_G}, when the coupling of the second low-energy subgap state $\Gamma_2$ exceeds $k_\text{B}T$, an experimentally observable zero-bias conductance peak of $4e^2/h$ develops.
 Hence, our approach does not focus on a quantized conductance peak in the tunneling spectroscopy~\cite{Hao2018} when $\Gamma_2$ is strongly suppressed, but on a conductance measurement in the open regime.
-We demonstrate the effect of opening the tunnel barrier $V \rightarrow 0$ (with $V$ the height of the potential barrier given in Eq.~\eqref{eq:gausspot}) on the conductance with true Majorana states and with quasi-Majorana states in Fig.~\ref{fig:conductance_barrier}.
+We demonstrate the effect of opening the tunnel barrier $V \rightarrow 0$ (with $V$ the height of the potential barrier given in Eq.~\eqref{eq:gausspot}) on the conductance with true Majorana states and with quasi-Majorana states in Fig.~\ref{fig:conductance_barrier}, using the microscopic model \eqref{eq:bdgHam}.

 Figure~\ref{fig:conductance_barrier}(a) shows the conductance as a function of bias energy $E$ and barrier height $V$ in the topological phase with spatially separated Majorana states.
 In the tunneling regime, the conductance shows a zero-bias peak quantized to $2e^2/h$ (see also the light-brown line cut in panel (c)), which broadens to a plateau of $2e^2/h$ height upon opening the barrier (purple line cut).
-When the barrier height is further reduced, the conductance at finite bias increases due to Andreev doubling, but stays fixed to $2e^2/h$ at zero bias due to the presence of a single Majorana state (pink line cut)~\cite{Wimmer2011, Setiawan2015}.
+When the barrier height is further reduced, the conductance at finite bias increases due to Andreev enhancement, but stays fixed to $2e^2/h$ at zero bias due to the presence of a single Majorana state (pink line cut)~\cite{Wimmer2011, Setiawan2015}.
 Quasi-Majorana states also exhibit a conductance peak of $2e^2/h$ in the tunneling regime and a conductance plateau of $2e^2/h$ in the quasi-open regime as shown in Fig.~\ref{fig:conductance_barrier}(b) and the line cuts in Fig.~\ref{fig:conductance_barrier}(d).
 However, upon further opening the barrier, both quasi-Majorana states couple to the lead, resulting in a conductance peak of $4e^2/h$ which broadens to a plateau when further reducing $V$.
-Therefore, while a zero-bias conductance peak or conductance plateau quantized to $2e^2/h$ does not distinguish quasi-Majorana states from topological Majorana states, a zero-bias \textit{dip} in the conductance in the open regime does.